unikmhz/npui/INSTALL.rst

   - In Arch: package group ``base-devel``
   - In Gentoo: you already have it

+* Development packages for Python

+  - In Fedora/RHEL/CentOS: package ``python-devel``
+  - In Debian/Ubuntu/Mint: package ``python3-dev`` or ``python-dev``
+  - In Arch: you already have it if you've installed required Python version
+  - In Gentoo: you already have it if you've installed required Python version

 * Development package for ``libxslt``

   - In Fedora/RHEL/CentOS: package ``libxslt-devel``